gschup/ggrs-website/content/docs/help/faq.md

 >Don't worry if that sounds like a headache.
 GGPO was designed specifically to implement the rollback algorithms and low-level networking logic in a way that's easy to integrate into your existing game loop.
 If you simply implement the functionality to save your game state, load it back up, and execute a frame of game state without rendering its outcome, GGPO can take care of the rest.

-For more information about GGPO, check out [the official website](http://ggpo.net/) or [the official github repository](https://github.com/pond3r/ggpo).
-A very good pseudocode explanation for general rollback networking can be found [in this Gist](https://gist.github.com/rcmagic/f8d76bca32b5609e85ab156db38387e9).
+For more information about GGPO, check out 👉[the official website](http://ggpo.net/) or 👉[the official github repository](https://github.com/pond3r/ggpo).
+A very good pseudocode explanation for general rollback networking can be found 👉[in this Gist](https://gist.github.com/rcmagic/f8d76bca32b5609e85ab156db38387e9).

 ## Even more questions?